pakeke-constructor/umg-mod-monorepo/properties/initial_planning.md

 for example, an entity that doesn't want to have `health` component?
 Should this entity be able to say "no" to being given this property automatically...?

-Because currently, the way it stands, is that if an entity receives a modifier for a property, the property is given to that entity, (and thus the component is given to that entity too.)
+Because currently, the plan is:<br/>
+If an entity receives a modifier for a property, the property is given to that entity, (and thus the component is given to that entity too.)

+SOLUTION: make it so that properties ARE NOT given to entities automatically.